 If families miss the registration close deadline, they can still register although they will be placed into a pool for second-round (or even later rounds) of allocation and are less likely to get their top preference.
-After second round offers have been confirmed, the City of Whittlesea will continue to allocate children to kindergarten places where they are available.
+After second round offers have been confirmed, COW will continue to allocate children to kindergarten places where they are available.
 More places may become available as children move kindergartens or withdraw, or when kindergartens add capacity.

 Date Activity

-1 st February 2023 Registrations open
+1 st Feb Registrations open

-30 th June 2023 Registrations close
+30 th June Registrations close

-19 th July First round offers
+10 th July First round offers

+Acceptance of first round offers due

-9 th August Second round offers
+31 st July Subsequent round offers

-29 th August Third round offers
+14 th August Acceptance of subsequent round offers due

+Subsequent offers on an individual basis

-\Registrations will still be accepted after 30 June, but registrations received prior will be allocated first.
+\Registrations will still be accepted after 30 May, but registrations received prior will be allocated first.
 Children eligible for Priority of Access will be prioritised regardless of when registration is received.